mickeradman/webshop/README.md

 * One day, I realized that I needed an admin panel/dashboard, and since then, I've been focusing almost 100% on getting that page and its functionality done.
   I want to be able to perform CRUD operations directly from the page instead of being forced to log in to MongoDB to do all that stuff.

+* Colors are not very uniform right now, since I've mostly focused on other stuff.

 * Right now there's no login to the page as it's under development.
 The same goes for the admin panel.

 * As I said I've been focusing on the admin panel lately, so I haven't yet implemented pagination and filtering on the "regular page".
 Which means